Patient Zero (film): Reception

 Geoff Berkshire, writing for the Los Angeles Times, described the film as "a post-apocalyptic pandemic movie that’s more grade-Z than World War Z", and concluded: "A near future where a divided humankind is so full of anger at people different from themselves that they literally turn into monsters?
 It’s a frightful thought for frightful times.
 But it’s also the only thought this slipshod thriller contains in its not-so-pretty little package."
 Jeffrey M. Anderson of Common Sense Media gave the film a score of 1 star out of 5, saying that it "eventually wanders cluelessly off track, but, as it consists mainly of yelling, sudden loud noises, and camera-shaking, it gets aggravating long before that happens."

+In an interview with Capital Radio in 2025, Smith described feeling that "this is going to be rubbish" during production, and that he'd nicknamed the film "Patient Career Low".